add2cal/docs/src/application-manual/styles-and-templates.md

 As it might be obvious already, styles define the look and feel of your published elements.
 They, however, also account for usability and UX - like which calendar providers are available for an Add to Calendar Button.

-Templates exist for RSVP forms and emails, Call to Action (CTA) screens, as well as landingpages.
+Templates exist for RSVP forms and emails, Call to Action (CTA) screens, as well as landing pages.

-While RSVP forms, landingpage templates, CTA screens, and styles can be linked to events; emails can be linked to RSVP forms.
+While RSVP forms, landing page templates, CTA screens, and styles can be linked to events; emails can be linked to RSVP forms.

 ::: info Build your world!
 The Add to Calendar system is structured in way to offer you a maximum of flexibilty when it comes to you building your specific setup.